victor-david/restless-ofxsharper/README.md

 ## Main Features
-- Build an Ofx request for a financial institution profile (what types of online services it supports) and transfrom the response into a usuable object.
+- Build an Ofx request for a financial institution profile (what types of online services it supports) and transform the response into a usuable object.

 - Build an Ofx request for an account statement (or multiple statements) and transform the resulting response.
 Request and response can include account closing statements as well.